 I use one of these large gallon sized bags for all my undergarments too.
 I do this for two reasons; so they don’t get lost, and they don’t get caught on other items of clothing and/or suitcase zippers and get ruined.

-Tip #3 – Always pack a few “just in case items” for each person like:
+Tip #3 – Remember with your printable vacation packing list to always pack a few “just in case items” for each person like:

 - A light jacket – waterproof is helpful, it’s no fun being caught in the rain with nothing.